 Contains affiliate links where I will receive a commission if you make a purchase, at no extra cost to you.

 - Lump charcoal (if using a charcoal grill).
-I recommend the Big Green Egg all-natural lump charcoal, and yes it is better than others I have tested.
+I recommend the Big Green Egg all-natural lump charcoal (also available at ACE hardware).

 - Wood Chunks for long smokes: I recommend a combination of Post Oak and Apple wood chunks for brisket.
 Don’t use small wood chips because they will burn up too quickly for this long cook.